KathanKashiparekh/HAR-using-Keras/README.md

 # HAR-using-Keras
 Comparing accuracy of two standard deep learning models like CNN and RNN on the human activity recognition dataset.

-Inspired by this amazing blog (https://burakhimmetoglu.com/2017/08/22/time-series-classification-with-tensorflow/) by Burakhimmetoglu which is written in Tensorflow,I decided to code it up in Python.
+Inspired by this amazing blog (https://burakhimmetoglu.com/2017/08/22/time-series-classification-with-tensorflow/) by Burakhimmetoglu which is written in Tensorflow,I decided to code it up in Keras.
 I have tried to copy the same architecture but have modified it a bit for the RNN's.

 The code also inlucdes an implementation of a simple Mutli-layer perceptron to compared its accuracy with the RNN's and CNN's (it works very poorly).